Topological transport of deconfined hedgehogs in magnets

-Note definition~(\ref{1}) is total skyrmions density of all six facets (when choosing outwards normal vector as positive direction).
-Following from this, we immediately conclude that the Stokes's theorem also holds at lattice level, \( \sum_{\text{all cubes}} \rho_{\text{hed}}=\text{boundary skyrmions}, \) where all the inner facets cancel out and only boundary terms are left.
+By discretizing $\rho=\nabla\cdot \vb{B}$ in terms of the skyrmion densities (i.e., emergent $\vb{B}$ field) on the four facets, we can associate a hedgehog density \( \rho= \frac{\sum_{i=1}^4 B_{\vb{A}_i} \, A_i}{V}= \frac{c_{123} + c_{142} +c_{243} +c_{134}}{8\pi V} , \) to the tetrahedron in Fig.~\ref{sm2}, where $V$ is its volume.
+Note definition~(\ref{1}) is proportional to the total skyrmion number on all four facets (where we have chosen outwards normal vector as positive direction for defining the orientation).
+From this, we immediately conclude that the Stokes's theorem also holds at lattice level, \( \sum_{\text{all cubes}} \rho V=\text{boundary skyrmions}, \) where all the inner facets cancel out and only boundary terms are left.
 Accordingly, for a fixed texture on the boundary, an arbitrary smooth field in the bulk yields the same net hedgehog number, irrespective of the details of the dynamics.